Cogeco Inc. reports solid First Quarter 2015 financial results

 approximately $6.3 million based on the outstanding debt at November 30, 2014.

-Furthermore, the Corporations investments in foreign operations is exposed to market risk attributable to fluctuations in foreign currency exchange
+Furthermore, the Corporation’s investments in foreign operations is exposed to market risk attributable to fluctuations in foreign currency exchange

 rates, primarily changes in the values of the Canadian dollar versus the US dollar and British Pound.
 This risk was mitigated since the major part